mcpython4-coding/Documentation/mcpython/common/DataPack.md

                 info: mcpython.server.command.CommandParser.ParsingCommandInfo = None,
                 ):

-            Will try to invoke an function in an datapack
+            Will try to invoke a function in a datapack
-            :param name: the name of the function, e.g. minecraft:test
+            :param name: the name of the function, e.g. "minecraft:test"
-            :param info: the info-object to use
+            :param info: the info-object to use; when None, one is constructed for this
             WARNING: will only invoke ONE function/tag from the datapacks, not all